 For questions or feedback on specific courses, please see ACADEMICS and ADVISING above.

 For questions or feedback on faculty or classroom issues, please see ACADEMICS and ADVISING above.

-For questions or feedback on field placements, expectations, or issues at site/with supervisors, please reach out to email@example.com with questions about Field.
-Examples of topics may range from concerns about the experience of field assignment overall, your agency, your progress, or to report issues of concern.
+For questions or feedback on practicum placements, expectations, or issues at site/with supervisors, please reach out to email@example.com with questions about practicum.
+Examples of topics may range from concerns about the experience of practicum assignment overall, your agency, your progress, or to report issues of concern.